marco-looy/pega-dx-mcp/README.md

 **Other Clients**

 For other MCP-enabled clients, refer to their documentation for adding MCP servers and follow the same pattern using:

 - **Command**: `npx`
 - **Args**: `["-y", "@marco-looy/pega-dx-mcp"]`
 - **Environment variables**: Pega connection details

 ## 🏗️ Architecture

-The Pega DX MCP Server bridges AI applications with Pega Platform using the Model Context Protocol:
+The Pega DX MCP Server bridges AI applications with Pega Infinity using the Model Context Protocol:

 ![Pega DX MCP Server Architecture](./media/architecture.png)